Floorp-Projects/Floorp/toolkit/components/featuregates/docs/index.rst

     Required.
 A human readable description for the feature, meant to be shown to users.
 Should be at most a paragraph.

+description-links
+    Optional.
+A dictionary of key-value pairs that are referenced in the description.
+The key name must appear in the description localization text as
+    <a data-l10n-name="key-name">.

 bug-numbers
     Required.
 A list of bug numbers related to this feature.
 This should likely be the metabug for the the feature, but any related bugs can be